 Research focussed on the use of economic models, with a particular interest in the characterisation that philosophers have made of this scientific practice.
 Her current research is on model failure, an aspect of the modelling practice strikingly relevant given the alleged responsibility of models in the most recent economic crisis.

-Melissa Vergara Fernández is currently a doctoral researcher at the Erasmus Institute for Philosophy and Economics, Erasmus University Rotterdam and the coordinator of the YSI Philosophy of Economics working group.
-She obtained a MA (cum laude) in Philosophy and Economics from the same institute and holds a BSc in Economics from Universidad de los Andes in Bogotá, Colombia.
+Melissa Vergara Fernández obtained a PhD in Philosophy from the Erasmus Institute for Philosophy and Economics, Erasmus University Rotterdam in 2018 and currently coordinates the YSI Philosophy of Economics working group and is an elected member of YSI’s advisory committee.
+She obtained a MA (cum laude) in Philosophy and Economics from the same institute and holds a BSc in Economics from the Universidad de los Andes, Bogotá, Colombia.
 Her research is on economic methodology, in particular on the use and the epistemic contributions of theoretical economic models.
-Vergara Fernández has carried out research on representative agent (macro) models and labour economics models, as well as on the role that theoretical models may play in policy evaluation, particularly in the context of Development.
-She strives to make philosophy relevant for the scientific discipline she very much cherishes: economics.
+She strives to make philosophy relevant for dealing with the socioeconomic challenges that we currently face.

 She has also pursued bachelor studies in Art, with emphasis on electronic media.
-Speaks Spanish, English and Dutch.
+She speaks Spanish, English and Dutch.
 She is based in Groningen, the Netherlands.

 Visit her website here for further information and contact.